Taipei City Hall metro station: Operations

-Because the station is underneath Zhongxiao East Road and nearby the newly developed Xinyi District, the Taipei City Hall station is one of the most widely used station in the Taipei Metro.
+Because the station is underneath Zhongxiao East Road and near the newly developed Xinyi District, the Taipei City Hall station is one of the most widely used station in the Taipei Metro.
 In 2008, the station handled 86,967 passengers (entries/exits) per day.
 Since the opening of the Taipei City Hall Bus Station, daily ridership increased during November 2010 to 116,400, becoming the second-busiest station, only behind Taipei Main Station.
-Due to the large crowd during weekends and rush hours, the parallel Xinyi Line has been constructed to disperse some of the crowds.
+To help with the large crowds during weekends and rush hours, the parallel Xinyi Line has been constructed.
 To cope with crowds during New Year's Eve celebrations, designated trains pass through the station without stopping.

-The station is also a transit station for local and long-distance buses to Neihu, Sanchong, Xinzhuang, Luzhou, Jingmei, Muzha, and to Keelung, Taoyuan, Zhongli, Miaoli, Taichung, etc. A large bus transit terminal was constructed between the space of exit 1 and the United Daily News Office.
-The station also provides free shuttle bus transport to the Taipei 101 Financial Center and to the World Trade Center during major exhibitions.
+The station is also a transit station for local and long-distance buses to Neihu, Sanchong, Xinzhuang, Luzhou, Jingmei, Muzha, Keelung, Taoyuan, Zhongli, Miaoli, and Taichung.
+A large bus transit terminal was constructed between the space of exit 1 and the United Daily News Office.
+The station also provides free shuttle bus transport to the Taipei 101 Financial Center and the World Trade Center during major exhibitions.